 Luckily, you don't have to.
 When people envision offshore accounting support, sometimes the first thing they think of is "headcount reduction".
 That doesn't have to be true, and in many cases, it isn't!
 Instead, it's a very elegant solution to the far too common and insidious problem of burnout.

 Get The Facts: [QUICK-START GUIDE]: Outsourced Accounting Step-By-Step

 By delegating the stopgap measure and triage overflow and rework to qualified virtual accounting professionals, you allow the in-house team you worked hard to build to do what you hired them to do.
 Personiv has helped organizations just like yours do exactly that.
 We hire skilled accounting professionals to work remotely with your team to support your strategy, so you can refocus your efforts on accounting success as opposed to "burnout-reduction success".

 Our teams start as small as one, which means that if the only thing standing in the way of leveraging hard-won data for must-win growth strategies is finally filling that AP position (and keeping that way, of course!), that's absolutely achievable.
 It doesn't need to stand in your way for much longer.

 Get in touch today to learn more about our supplementary virtual accounting solutions that help you achieve success in your accounting team.
-When you do, you'll find we're just as invested in your accounting success in 2021 as you are.
+When you do, you'll find we're just as invested in your team and accounting success in the current year as you are.